fdnd-agency/visual-thinking/README.md

 <!-- IMPORTANT SCRIPTS -->
 # Scripts
-The project has a couple standard NPM scripts to assist you when developing.
+The project has a couple standard `npm` scripts to assist you when developing.

 ## Dev
 ```sh